-If you lived in Greece instead of United States, you would:
+If you moved to Greece from the United States, you would:

 MAKE 55.3% LESS MONEY EVERY YEAR

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Greece, that number is $23,600.00 per capita.